Bernau bei Berlin: Local Divisions

+Several small local settlements are also part of the city:

 Main sights

 Museums

 The museum of local history has two locations.
 One is the town gate with the former prison Hungerturm (Tower of Hunger).
 It is one of formerly three town gates, that were part of the defensive wall.
 Today, armour and instruments of torture of the Middle Ages are shown there.
 Common furniture from several epochs, and utensils of the executioner are exhibited in the Henkerhaus (executioner's house) to demonstrate life in the small town.

-In 2005 the Wolf Kahlen Museum opened.
-Media art from over 40 years is shown.
+In 2005, the Wolf Kahlen Museum opened.
+Media art from over 40 years is shown there.

-In 2005 Annelie Grund created the monument for the victims of the witch hunt.
+In 2005, Annelie Grund created a monument for the victims of a witch hunt.

 Buildings

-The church St. Marien (Late Gothic style) dominates the skyline of the town.
+The church of St. Marien in the Late Gothic style dominates the skyline of the town.
 The nave was built in the 15th century.

 Large parts of the defensive walls and wet moats of the Middle Ages are preserved.
 The defensive wall is supplemented by several lookout houses, the Pulverturm (armoury) and a town gate.

-Until the 1960s the city centre, enclosed by the defensive wall, consisted of small old buildings with timber framed construction.
-Most of them were in a bad state because no funds were available in the GDR to renovate these buildings.
+Until the 1960s, the city centre, enclosed by the defensive wall, consisted of small old buildings with timber framed construction.
+Most of them were disrepair because no funds were available in East Germany to renovate them.
 It was decided to change Bernau into an exemplary city of socialist architecture.
-Nearly all the old houses were torn down in the 1960s and 1970s and new so-called Plattenbauten (buildings constructed of prefabricated concrete slabs) were built.
-The new houses had a maximum of four storeys to fit in with the architecture to the historic structure of the city.
+Nearly all the old houses were torn down in the 1960s and 1970s and new Plattenbauten (buildings constructed of prefabricated concrete slabs) were built.
+The new houses had a maximum of four storeys to fit in with the historical architecture of the city.

 The former ADGB school is located in the northeast of the town.
 It is the largest building in the Bauhaus style besides the Bauhaus itself.